wp-plugins/bp-admin-actions/readme.txt

 Let admin do some more stuff with users - adding them to any group manually from members list

 == Description ==
 An "Add To Group" button will appear near Add Friend in a list of members.
-This button will open a popup where a site admin can select a group he want this user become a member of.
+This button will open a popup where a site admin can select a group he wants this user become a member of.

 All actions are ajaxified.